-Connect the connector of the adaptor to the DVR, and connect the AC power cord to the adaptor and then to the wall outlet.
+Connect the AC power cord to the DVR and then to a wall outlet.

 WARNING: ROUTE POWER CORDS SO THAT THEY ARE NOT A TRIPPING HAZARD.
 MAKE CERTAIN THE POWER CORD WILL NOT BE PINCHED OR ABRADED BY FURNITURE.
 DO NOT INSTALL POWER CORDS UNDER RUGS OR CARPET.
+THE POWER CORD HAS A GROUNDING PIN.
+IF YOUR POWER OUT!
+FT DOES NOT